-In our testing, an exact straw angle of 30o, 45o, or 60o to the board had no impact on the cleanliness of the board.
-General downward or upward angles were sufficient.
+In our testing, an exact straw angle of 30o, 45o, or 60o to the board has no differing impact on the cleanliness of the board.
+General downward or upward angles are sufficient.
 In order to make the most of the straw, think about the direction in which the residues need to travel.
 When trying to remove residues from under a component, spray close to the board at an angle that guides the solvent under the component.
 When all of the residues have been removed from underneath the component, spray from on top of the component, angling out along the edges to push any residues out, away from the component.

 Are There Right and Wrong Ways To Use Cleaning Tools Like Brushes, Swabs and Wipes?

-Figure 4: Board cleaned with brush attachment (no separate aerosol was used).
+Board cleaned with brush attachment (no separate aerosol was used).
 No pre-rinse or final rinse utilized.
 White residue shown around QFN B and QFP, respectively.

-Figure 5: Board cleaned with brush attachment (separate aerosol was used for pre-rinse and final rinse).
+Board cleaned with brush attachment (separate aerosol was used for pre-rinse and final rinse).
 Some white residue shown around QFN B and QFP, respectively.

 When Is a Final Rinse Required When Cleaning a PCB?

 In our testing, the final rinse was found to be a necessary step.
-This step ensures that all of the solvated flux residues, which have been removed from under and around components, flow off the board completely, and are not simply relocated.
+This step ensures that all of the solvated flux residues, which have been removed from under and around components, flow off the board completely and are not simply relocated.

-At first, glance, what we recommend may seem over-the-top.
+At first glance, what we recommend may seem over-the-top.
 Why go through all the trouble and expense of thoroughly cleaning under the components when no one can see the difference?
 It all comes down to the reliability requirements of the electronics.
 For disposable electronic devices assembled with no-clean flux, an overall rinse may be all that is needed for acceptable results.
 If higher reliability is required, greater care is needed, with the techniques noted above, to prevent latent failure of the final device from ionic contamination.
 Spending the time and effort up-front is often money well spent.

 What is the most popular electronic cleaner?